Bomin75/notes/content/BIOA01/Evolution/index.md

 ### Protists

-- Protist (eykaryotes) evolved about 1.5
+- Protist (eykaryotes) evolved about 1.5 to 2 billion years ago
 - Protists are all the Eukaryotes except for green plants, fungi, and animals in the tree of life
 - Unlike Prokaryotes, Protists have:
   - A membrane-bound nucleus, with multiple, linear chromosomes